DoPose-6D dataset for object segmentation and 6D pose estimation: Introduction

+Section~\ref{sec:related_work} justify the creation of our dataset with unseen object segmentation in mind.
+Section~\ref{sec:method} explains the collection process for our DoPose-6D real dataset and explains how a synthetic dataset and our dataset are used to train a model for unseen object segmentation.
+Finally in section~\ref{sec:results}, we evaluate our model on unseen datasets, show how our DoPose-6D dataset affected the models performance, compare the model performance to other methods and elaborate how our model is used to compute suction grasp poses.

-The key points of this contribution consist of: \begin{itemize} \item A dataset of highly cluttered and closely stacked objects on two different scene types (tabletop, bin picking) with high resolution images.
-The dataset offers the largest available collection of high-resolution real images of bin scenes.
-This dataset is used in this work to enhance the performance of our models. \item An RGB and RGB-D model for category-agnostic unseen object segmentation .
-As shown later, our RGB model can generalize to different scene types and perform close to the SOTA methods that require 3D input data. \item A multi-step training approach with synthetic and real data that can generalize on real unseen datasets.
-We show that this method boosts the performance and reduces sim2real gap. \item ROS package for grasping based on our pipeline using our pre-trained models. \end{itemize}
+The key points of this contribution consist of: \begin{itemize} \item A dataset of highly cluttered and closely stacked objects on two different scene types (tabletop, bin picking) with HDR (high dynamic range) images.
+The dataset offers the largest collection of real images of bin scenes with annotations for several segmentation and object detection tasks. \item A model for unseen object segmentation that is trained and evaluated on different scene environments. \item ROS package for unseen object segmentation and suction grippers based on our trained models. \end{itemize}